valentinkononov/cv/index.md

 ## Story

-I've been working in software development since university for more than 11 years.
-Initially from .NET backgroung, I grew into management of projects inside EPAM, was involved into company processes at some level.
+I've been working in software development since university for more than 12 years.
+Initially from C++ and .NET backgroung, I grew into management of projects inside EPAM, was involved into company processes at some level.
 Then I changed my primary direction back into code writing, architecture and technical leadership.

-Now I dedicate more time to coding and reseraching new technologies, I've experienced in web development with Angular, backend development with .NET, .NET Core, NodeJS, NestJS,  mobile cross platform development with React Native and other things which help to automate stuff and solve technical issues.
+Now I dedicate more time to coding and reseraching new technologies, I'm experienced in web development with Angular and React, backend development with .NET, .NET Core, NodeJS, NestJS, mobile cross platform development with React Native and other things which help to automate stuff and solve technical issues.

-Apart from the code writing, I lead a team of developers and handle customer communication for several projects, provide planning and staffing allocation.
+Apart from the code writing, I lead a team of developers and handle customer communication for projects, provide planning and staffing allocation, write articles and release notes, support technical backlog.

-Starting from 2017 I'm into conferences speaking in the .NET and Angular area.
-I had speaking and training experience before, but now I provide deeply prepared technical talks, submit and participate in several international conferences.
+Starting from 2017 I'm into conferences speaking in TypeScript, JavaScript, .NET and Angular area.
+I had speaking and training experience before, but now I provide deeply prepared technical talks, submit and participate in international conferences.
+From beginning of 2020 part of Minsk GDG community, participate in Meetup organizations, conference program committee member and writer and periodical community blog posts.

 Another intersting but rather small activity for myself is doing trainings and providing technical consultancy to the clients and company team members.

+Published NPM Typescript library for Runtime Types Verification [ts-stronger-types](https://www.npmjs.com/package/ts-stronger-types)

 ### Facts

- - Skilled in Angular development, prepared several technical talks on this matters, completed range of Angular projects and Frontend or Full-Stack developer.
-I have 2+ years of such experience.
+ - Skilled in Angular and React, development, prepared several technical talks on this matters, completed range of Angular projects and Frontend or Full-Stack developer.
+I have 3+ years of such experience.
+ - TypeScript Expert and Enthusiast, skilled in UI and Backend development using TypeScript with TypeOrm, NestJS and other modern techniques including design of non-relational data models 3+ years.
  - Skilled in .NET / .NET Core development, experienced with EntityFramework, WEB API, Authentication, Parallel Programming in .NET area.
 More than 10 years.
  - Created Architecture for small and mid size web applications and platforms, including Relational Data Base design
- - Experience with Node.JS and Nest.JS including design of non-relational data models.
-About 2 years.
  - Experience and desire to do conference talks and articles on technical aspects of software development
  - Russian and English languages, spoken and written
  - Can effectively work remotely